mwvgroup/pittgoogle-client/docs/source/overview/cost.rst

 Costs
 --------------

+Pitt-Google Broker makes astronomy data available in Google Cloud services like Pub/Sub, BigQuery, and Cloud Storage.
-A baseline level of data access is free.
+Google provides a baseline level of access for free with no credit card or billing account required.
-This is structured as a usage quota that renews monthly --  the first `X` (amount) of usage each month is free, where `X` depends on the service (Pub/Sub, BigQuery, Cloud Storage).
+The free tier is structured as a usage quota that renews monthly.
+Access beyond the free tier is "pay-as-you-go".
 Some examples are given in the table below.
-If you exceed the limit and have not set up billing your access will be restricted until the quota renews.
+If you exceed the free-tier quota and have not set up billing, your access will be restricted until the quota renews.
-:ref:`Projects <projects>` are free.
-No credit card is required.

 .. list-table:: Pricing Examples (as of Aug.
 2021)
     :class: tight-table